Cannabis Consulting in New Jersey | Expert Cannabis Application Advisors | Updated September 2021

 Don’t worry, our New Jersey cannabis consultants are extremely knowledgeable about the bill and will ensure that all of the correct information is on your application.
-If you want to know more about specific material within the bill, we outline some important sections for you below:
+If you want to know more about specific material within the act, we outline some important sections for you below:

 - Section 3- Definitions

 - Section 18- Regulation of Cannabis